Partnering with Local Sleep Centers to Treat Sleep Apnea – Las Vegas, NV

 Diagnostics & Assessment

-While the iSleepSolutions team is equipped to provide a range of treatments for those patients struggling with sleep apnea, you will first need to visit a sleep center to receive an accurate diagnosis of your condition.
+While the iSleepSolutions team is equipped to provide a range of treatments for those patients struggling with sleep apnea, you will need to visit a sleep center to receive an accurate diagnosis of your condition.
 Sleep centers typically offer two forms of sleep studies – in-office and at-home.
 An in-office sleep study means you will stay overnight at the sleep center where they’ll use tools to monitor your breathing and the quality and quantity of your sleep.
-At-home testing device monitors the same basic information, but they are a simplified version of the test, which means they provide less detail.
+At-home testing device monitors the same basic information, but it uses a simplified version of the test, which means they provide less detail.
 In many cases, these simplified tests are a great place to get started, and a more advanced in-office sleep study may be recommended to get additional details.